11 Excellent Glute Activation Exercises For Runners

 2. Lie on your left side, propping yourself up on your left elbow.

-3. Bend your knees at 90 degrees so that your feet are lined up with your glutes and your knees stacked one on top of the other.
+3. Bend your knees at a 90-degree angle so that your feet are lined up with your glutes and your knees stacked one on the other.

 5. Lower your right knee to its starting position.